lgustavolp/stdAppiumYodapp/README.md

 ## Pre-requirements

+* It is required to have python installed to run this project.
+* It is required to have pip installed to run this project.
+* It is required to have robot framework installed to run this project.
 * It is required to have Node.js and npm installed to run this project.
-* It is required to have robot framework installed to run this project.
 * It is required to have UIAutomator2 installed to run this project.
 * It is required to have Appium Inspector installed to run this project.